lemlac/mulem/docs/reference.md

     "But this is the last line."
 ```

-Subequent string literals will automatically concatenate, and the `++` operator can be used to concatenate non-literal strings.
+Subsequent string literals will automatically concatenate, and the `++` operator can be used to concatenate non-literal strings.

 ```mu
 str1 = "This" " string"